MohammedAbdulAhadSaud/RedTeam-Advisories-Archive/Path_traversal.md

 * **CWE-22 (Primary)**: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') — The foundational flaw where an application fails to properly sanitize user-controlled file paths.
 * **CWE-23 (Child)**: Relative Path Traversal — The use of directory traversal sequences (such as `../`) to access file locations outside the intended directory.
 * **CWE-36 (Child)**: Absolute Path Traversal — The direct provision of fully qualified file locations without using relative traversal tokens.
-* **OWASP Top 10 Reference**
+* **OWASP Top 10 Reference**:
-* A03:2021-Injection — Classified under the Injection category due to the insecure evaluation of untrusted user input within structural file systems.
+  - A03:2021 - Injection — Classified under the Injection category due to the insecure evaluation of untrusted user input within structural file systems.
-* A05:2021 Security Misconfiguration (Context Dependent)
+  - A05:2021 - Security Misconfiguration (Context Dependent)

 ---